AIT-Lablink/lablink-universal-api-client/docs/examples.rst

 About
 =====

-The `online repository <https://github.com/AIT-Lablink/lablink-universal-api-client>`_ of the Lablink Universal Data Exchange API client includes a simlpe example demonstrating its use.
+The `online repository <https://github.com/AIT-Lablink/lablink-universal-api-client/tree/example>`_ of the Lablink Universal Data Exchange API client includes a simple example demonstrating its use.
-This example comprises a simple REST API implementing the `ERIGrid Universal Data Exchange API <https://erigrid2.github.io/JRA-3.1-api/universal-api.html>`_, which exposes a readable signal (``test/signal1``) and a writable signal (``test/signal2``).
+This example comprises a simple REST API implementing the `ERIGrid Universal Data Exchange API <https://erigrid2.github.io/JRA-3.1-api/universal-api.html>`_ (v2.0), which exposes a readable channel (``test/channel1``) and a writable channel (``test/channel2``).
-The readable signal is continuously updated from another data source (a `Lablink CSV reader <https://ait-lablink.readthedocs.io/projects/ait-lablink-csv-client>`_) and its current value can be retrieved by the user (e.g., using ``curl`` from the command prompt).
+The readable channel is continuously updated from another data source (a `Lablink CSV reader <https://ait-lablink.readthedocs.io/projects/ait-lablink-csv-client>`_) and its current value (sample) can be retrieved by the user (e.g., using ``curl`` from the command prompt).
-The writable signal can be changed by the user (e.g., using ``curl`` from the command prompt).
+The writable channel can be changed by the user (e.g., using ``curl`` from the command prompt).
 When running the example, both signals are visualized using a plotter.